Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Reconstruction and Applications

 \paragraph{Object Removal.} Our compositional scene representation allows for easy object removal.
-To remove object $k$ from our trained scene representation, one simply skips $j = k$ in the summation that appears in the compositing process described by Equation \ref{eq:composite}.
+To remove object $k$ from our trained scene representation, one skips object $j = k$ in the summation operation of Equation \ref{eq:composite}.
 We showcase object removal in Figure \ref{fig:object_removal}.